 - We were befriended by an affectionate cat on the beach.
 We nicknamed her Issa.

-- We showed our gratitude to the beautiful environment by picking up pieces of plastic that had washed up the beach.
+- We showed our gratitude for the beautiful environment by picking up pieces of plastic that had washed up on the beach.

 - We acknowledged the kindness of strangers, most notably a man we met who was tending his vines.
 When he heard we were visiting Vis for a few days, he offered us the use of his moped for free — no strings attached.
 We decided to just explore Komiža on foot, nevertheless, we were touched by his thoughtful gesture.

 - We sat on our apartment’s balcony, watching the sun set behind the neighboring island of Biševo.

 There’s certainly much, much more to do and see in Vis — especially during the warm months!
 The next time we visit Vis, we look forward to seeing the celebrated Blue Cave on Biševo, as well as the Issa Archaeological Museum in Vis Town, which houses ancient Greek relics.

 Have a peek at the Komiža Tourist Board website for more ideas about what to do on Vis.

 How do you get to the island of Vis?

 Located southwest of Split (Croatia’s second-largest city), Vis is one of Croatia’s most remote islands.
 You can get to Vis Town via ferry or catamaran.
 From Split, the ferry trip takes about 2 hours and 20 minutes, while the catamaran ride is about 1.5 hours.